What is The Trees?

 Looking south over the Upper West Side of Manhattan, 1951.

-He was also conversant in Russian, which his parents had spoken at home when he was small.
+He was also conversant in Russian, which his parents had spoken at home (along with Yiddish) when he was small.

 All of this gave dad the idea to apply to the US Army Language School (now called the Defense Language Institute) in Monterey, California.
 This, he schemed, would enable him to finally become fluent in Russian, meet cute girls on the beach, and groom himself for a commission as an Army intelligence officer, based in Europe, in charge of recruiting and handling Soviet spies, a safe 4000+ miles from armed combat.